 Not to mention, the programs were going to discuss are available on platforms outside of Windows and Mac, so if you prefer to use Linux for graphic editing, then keep reading because this article is for you as well.

-These are some of the free Adobe Illustrator alternatives that can help you create high-quality content:
+These are some of the free Adobe Illustrator alternatives that are browser-based and which can help you create high-quality content:

 - Gravity Designer.